jpb06/nx-front-poc/docs/storybook.md

 }
 ```

-Cool.
-Now we can do:
+Cool!
+Now we can use the following commands:

 ```bash
 // Launching storybook in watch mode (dev)